athenavm/athena/sdk/README.md

 ```

 ### Connecting with GDB

+Note that you'll need a version of `gdb` with RISC-V support.
+The version of `gdb` included with most Linux distributions doesn't support RISC-V out of the box.
+You can obtain it as part of the [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).

 Once the instrumented program is executed, the GDBstub will halt it on the first instruction and await connection from a GDB client.
 Assuming, it listens on port 9001, execute the following: